Beloth/Ostston/Next/Notes.md

 ####Pelarna
  She will attempt to escape (she is a rogue).
+If left in the house she will kill the guards and open a secret compartment to get a 2 daggers and a potion of invulnerability (looks like a metalic liquid) Also in the compartment is 2 Potion of Healing.
 She will try to flee towards the lake.
 She actually takes flight even though her wings do not seem to be large enough to bear her weight.

 ####Return of the Packmaster
 1 Packmaster + 2 Hell Wolves (Total 2000xp)